Jafar-97/Frontline-copilot/README.md

 ---

+## What a Frontline Agent Actually Sees

+This copilot is designed for frontline bank agents handling real customers under pressure not for end customers.

+Below is an example of how the system assists an agent during a live interaction.

+### Example: Debit Card Fraud (Voice Call)

+Customer (voice → text):
+"I think someone used my debit card.
+I'm really worried."

+Copilot Output:
+- Decision: ESCALATE TO HUMAN
+- Risk Level: HIGH
+- Triggered Signals: fraud keywords, emotional distress
+- Policy Applied: Unauthorized Transactions Policy

+Agent Guidance:
+- Reassure the customer calmly
+- Freeze the card immediately
+- Verify recent transactions
+- Route the case to a fraud specialist if needed

+The agent does not need to decide what to do next the copilot provides **clear, policy-backed guidance** in real time.

 ## Example Scenarios
 The following scenarios demonstrate how the copilot prioritizes safety, explainability, and early human escalation in realistic banking workflows.